mannduuu07-png/ecommerce-funnel-analysis/README.md

 ### ✅ No Major Payment-System Issue Detected
 - Payment success rate: **95.7%** (stable across regions and devices)
 - Minimal gap between new vs returning users (0.04%p)
-- **Insight:** The primary revenue leakage appears to be behavioral rather than payment-system- or segment-specific.
+- **Insight:** The observed leakage appears more closely related to pre-purchase behavior than to payment processing or specific user segments.

 ### 🚨 Cart Abandonment is a High-Priority Recovery Opportunity
 - Of 42,621 non-converting sessions, **15.3% dropped off at ADD_TO_CART**
 - These sessions reached the cart stage but did not proceed to a completed transaction
-- **Insight:** This is the highest-impact intervention point
+- **Insight:** This represents a high-priority intervention point due to its advanced position in the purchase funnel.

 ### ⚠️ Dataset Limitation Identified
 - 95% overlap between sessions and transactions suggests bias toward completed purchases